eagronin/weather-streaming-spark-prepare/README.md

 ## Overview

-This section describes a fully automated process of continuously aggregating the streaming weather data within a sliding window, and saving these data to a file.
+This section describes a fully automated process of continuously aggregating the streaming weather data within a sliding window and saving these data to a file.
 Once new data are transmitted, they are processed and appended to a file.
 Thus, the file is being continuously updated with new data.

 Data extraction process is described in the [previous section](https://eagronin.github.io/weather-streaming-spark-acquire/).